nicklamiller/rs_take_home/README.md

 <a name="solution"/>

 ## Solution
-This repo and its dependencies use Python 3.10, if you are using a different version, I recommend using [pyenv](https://github.com/pyenv/pyenv) for python version management.
-To run the solution to this test, one can install this repo as a package:
+This repo and its dependencies use Python 3.10 as specified in `pyproject.toml`, if you are using a different version, I recommend using [pyenv](https://github.com/pyenv/pyenv) for python version management.
+Once using python 3.10, to run the solution to this test, one can install this repo as a package:

     pip install git+https://github.com/nicklamiller/rs_take_home.git